felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 Let's focus on the interview type where you're asked to design a system.
 In this type of interview, assume general components.
-RDBMS over Postgres, NoSQL over MongoDB or DynamoDB, pub-sub over Kafka, messsage queue over SQS.
+RDBMS over Postgres, NoSQL over MongoDB or DynamoDB, pub-sub over Kafka, message queue over SQS.
 Specific knowledge of how these types of components work and scale is a must to succeed in this interview.